Research Project Privacy Notice

 - Data portability: Where the processing takes place on the basis of your consent or contract, and is carried out by automated means, you have the right to request that we provide your personal data to you in a machine-readable format, or transmit it to a third party data controller, where technically feasible.

-- Withdraw consent to the processing of your personal data: This applies where we have relied on consent to process personal data.
+- Right to withdraw consent to the processing of your personal data: This applies where we have relied on consent to process personal data.
 Please note that withdrawal of consent will not affect the lawfulness of any processing carried out before withdrawing your consent.

-- Not be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you.
+- Right not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you.
 Please note that BIT does not engage in automated decision making without manual intervention in its research projects.

 If you wish to exercise any of the rights set out above, please contact the Data Protection Officer with your specific request by email to: email@example.com

 It is important to understand that the extent to which these rights apply to research will vary and that in some circumstances your rights may be restricted.